 Dress your landscape to impress.

-How we adorn ourselves is our first layer of communication with the world.
+In module 3, we examine how the ways in which we adorn ourselves is our first layer of communication with the world, and we explore parallels in Nature.
 Garments and accessories protect us, inspire others, and tell our story.
 Attracting a supportive, positive community is a key benefit of showing who we are.
 Regenerative design acts as your stylist, effectively selecting and accessorizing the right wardrobe for your soil and trees so they draw in the right non-human people.
 The result is more beauty with less effort and more rapid success.
 In this workshop we will discuss effective strategies for placing, planting, and supporting a community of under-story and mid-canopy plants that work for us by bringing in special helpers.

 In this final module, we complement the soil and the trees with companion plantings to create a well-rounded version of aesthetic nature in the local landscape.
 Whatever your neighborhood style, HOA, required street tree list, or other parameters, this layer will be key in holding the improvements of the previous two modules.